-Press Display Comment First, program VARY-FIRE Profile #6 Then Vary-Fire Profile #5.
+Press Display Comment First, program Vary-Fire Profile #5 Then Vary-Fire Profile #6.
 RECALL PROGRAM USEr, 1 This is asking which program to recall, you can press 5.
 5 5 USEr profile number 5 containing at least the first half of your program has been chosen, press ENTER .
-ENTER CPL The program USEr 5 has been recalled Other 16-s Press Other until the 16-S appears.
+ENTER CPL The program USEr 5 has been recalled Other 16-S Press Other until the 16-S appears.
 Press ENTER to accept the option.
 ENTER OFF This option is currently off.
-Use any number key to toggle between ON and OFF 1 On This turns on the 16 segment programming - linking program #5 and program #6, press ENTER .
+Use any number key to toggle between ON and OFF 1 0n This turns on the 16 segment programming - linking program #5 and program #6, press ENTER .
 ENTER CPL This activates and confirms the programming START The controller will fire Vary-Fire Profile #5 until complete and then will fire Vary-Fire Profile #6 until complete

-NOTE: If you just want USEr5 to fire without automatically being followed by whatever is programmed in USEr6 double-check that this option is set to OFF It will show up the Program Review.
+NOTE: If you just want USEr5 to fire without automatically being followed by whatever is programmed in USEr6 double-check that this option is set to OFF

-4.3.1.5 Cone Offset
+4.3.3.5 Cone Offset

-Cnos (Cone Offset) - Used to fine tune what the Dynatrol thinks the final cone temperature should be in Easy Fire programs.
-The final cone temperature can be raised or lowered a maximum of 99°F. When entering the offset temperature the following code is used: the left two digits designate whether to raise (00) or lower (90) the cone temperature, that is, "00" means plus (+) and "90" means minus (-).
+CnoS (Cone Offset) - Used to fine tune what the Dynatrol thinks the final cone temperature should be in Easy Fire programs.
+The final cone temperature can be raised or lowered a maximum of 50°F. When entering the offset temperature the following code is used: the left two digits designate whether to raise (00) or lower (90) the cone temperature, that is, "00" means plus (+) and "90" means minus (-).
 The right two digits are the number of degrees the cone temperature will be raised or lowered.
 This offset will remain programmed only for the specific cone number until you reprogram the cone offset differently